Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

 \section{Future Research Directions}

-Through all of the previous sections, we have overviewed, discussed, and systematically classified many research works aiming to improve WiFi through machine learning.
-All these works have a similar motivation: the use of ML to find what are the best decisions that a WiFi network, or its different functionalities, can make to offer better performance in constantly changing and heterogeneous scenarios.
-Although we covered over 200 papers, they represent only the first step of a long path towards fully adopting ML in future WiFi and wireless networks in general.
+Through all previous sections, we have overviewed, discussed, and systematically classified many research works aiming to improve Wi-Fi through machine learning.
+All these works have a similar motivation: the use of ML to find what are the best decisions that a Wi-Fi network, or its different functionalities, can make to offer better performance in changing and heterogeneous scenarios.
+Although we covered over 250 papers, they represent only the first step of a long path towards fully adopting ML in future Wi-Fi and wireless networks in general.
 In the following, we describe several general open challenges and suggest potential future research directions.